 This file is part of the PIConGPU.
-Copyright 2021-2023 PIConGPU contributors Authors: Hannes Troepgen, Brian Edward Marre License: GPLv3+ species which will have boundElectorns set to 0
+Copyright 2021-2023 PIConGPU contributors Authors: Hannes Troepgen, Brian Edward Marre License: GPLv3+

 NoBoundElectrons

 Intended use for fully ionized ions, which do CAN be ionized.
 (Fully ionized ions which can NOT be ionized do not require a BoundElectrons attribute, and therefore no operation to assign it.)